 Defenses for the Right of Publicity

 Third, is the exception for professional photographers that allows them to display their work at their place of business.
-A defense fourth is that the plaintiff consented to the publication.
+Similar to defamation, a fourth defense is that the plaintiff consented to the publication.
 A fifth defense is the statute of limitations has expired.
 This term describes the maximum amount of time the plaintiff can wait before bringing a lawsuit.
 In the right of publicity cases, the statute of limitations ordinarily runs from the date of first publication of the offending facts.
 It is common to be anywhere from one to three years.

 Damages for Right of Publicity